vippsas/vipps-recurring-api/vipps-recurring-api.md

 Vipps will retry the charge for the number of days specified in `retryDays`.
 The maximum number of `retryDays` is 14.

+This means that if the user's card has insufficient funds, the card has expired, the card is invalid, etc: The user is notified and can correct the problem.
+Vipps will make suer the user is able to pay.

+**IMPORTANT:** Vipps does not provide details about each charge attempt to the merchant, but helps the user to correct any problems in Vipps.
+This results in a _very_ high success rate for charges.

-Retry days are not tied to the agreement’s interval.
+The `retryDays` are not tied to the agreement’s interval.
 This means that a charge can be retried for a maximum of 14 days even though the next interval has started.
 For example, an agreement with daily interval can have a charge retried for multiple days, and it is possible to create new daily charges while others are